RTXteam/RTX/PLAN.md

   keeping (2) self-contained, this could be JSON) spanning the drug, disease, a pathway, and an anatomy.
 Bonus points if the script is commented.

+    - Things that will help with BT2:
+      - Steve to check into GitHub an extension of the q2 starting TSV file that has HP or DOID identifiers in Col3
+      - push the updated KG to Lysine as soon as the code is confirmed to be working
+      - get the UI up and running on Lysine

 - (BT3) Make a slide deck (approx. 10 slides) that will guide our presentation and serve as insurance against unexpected demo failure.
 NOTE: the slide deck is actually due on Monday.
 Slides should be as follows: